byu-rad-lab/baloo-mujoco-sim/README.md

 The installation script has only been tested on Ubuntu 20.04.
 It would be good to test on newer version of Ubuntu to ensure compatibility.

 It would also be good to add support for other operating systems, such as MacOS and Windows, though that might take more work.

-### Reimplement generate_baloo_xml.py using mjSpec
-MjSpec is 100 times faster in mujoco >3.2.
-Currently this API can be used to update model components dynamically, but it would be good to reimplement the xml generation script using this API to avoid dependency on dm_control PyMJCF.